iann0036/iam-dataset/README.md

 > **Note**
 > This repository is currently undergoing a directory restructure.
 If you previously relied on `.json` files in the root of this repository, these should now be accessed from within the `aws/` directory if hotlinking or consumed with CI/CD.

-A consolidated series of structured data for cloud identity and access management systems, including datasets of AWS, Azure, and Google Cloud.
+A consolidated series of structured data for cloud identity and access management systems, including datasets for AWS, Azure, and Google Cloud.

 It is currently being used to support: